7Ji/7Ji/README.md

  - [CoreELEC](https://github.com/CoreELEC/CoreELEC), a distro focusing on smooth out-of-box video playback experience on Amlogic devices, a Just Enough Operating System for Kodi, upstream distro of EmuELEC.
  - [systemd](https://github.com/systemd/systemd), really no need to introduce,
  - [archlinuxarm](https://github.com/archlinuxarm), a downstream distro of Arch Linux for ARM platforms.
+ - [armbian fork](https://github.com/ophub/amlogic-s9xxx-armbian), a downstream distro of Debian and a build framework.

 Some of my upstreamable / non-upstreamable patches to mainline kernel and u-boot are hosted in the following repos/branches:
  - [7Ji/linux](https://github.com/7Ji/linux), the default amlogic tree contains my patchsets to enable Amlogic partitions support, port several device trees, and add/improve the JL21xx network PHY driver and openvfd driver.